jda447/Connect-E/README.md

 :speech_balloon: **Groupomania**

 Built full-stack private social media app for company Groupomania to improve atmosphere and interactions between employees.
 Only company logos provided.
 Users can send text/multimedia messages, update profile and sign-in/out securely.
-Used Vue.js 3 for frontend and PostgreSQL for API.
+Used Vue.js 3 for frontend and PostgreSQL for API. node server

 :link: Run 'npm run serve' from frontend & 'nodemon server' from backend.